 After the release of Little Shop of Horrors, Howard Ashman and Alan Menken could have gone to any studio in Hollywood.
 When Disney asked them about working with the company on a few projects, Ashman said he “leapt at the chance,” and he specifically asked to do something with animation.
 Ashman’s decision to come to Disney is one of the most important moments of the entire Disney Renaissance.

 The Walt Disney Company was in major financial trouble in the 1970s and the early 1980s after both Walt Disney and his brother Roy O. Disney passed away.
-Walt and his fellow successors always said that the heart of the company would always be animation.
+Walt and his fellow successors said that the heart of the company would always be animation.
 Well, during the post-Disney Brothers era, Disney animation was in a massive rut.
-A lot of the films during this time we consider underrated today (just check out our recent article about some of them), but they were not making money for the company and they were not well-received during their initial run.
+A lot of the films during this time we consider underrated today (just check out our article about some of them), but they were not financially successful or well-received during their initial run.

 Roy O. Disney’s son, Roy E. Disney, believed that the company needed an overall change.
 He was able to turn the Board of Directors against Walt’s son-in-law, Ron Miller, who served as the CEO and President of the Walt Disney Company.
 Miller was ousted from the company and Roy gained a lot of power, but he chose to have other people to run the actual business.
 He brought in Michael Eisner from Paramount Pictures to serve as the CEO and Frank Wells from Warner Bros. to serve as the President of the Walt Disney Company.
 With these two at the helm, The Walt Disney Company would be able to compete with the major Hollywood studios since Disney was not really one of them (my how things have changed).